idea-iitd/persona/readme.md

 ## Data
 Download the opensourced Amazon reviews data from this [link](https://github.com/idea-iitd/persona/blob/master/amazon_reviews/data.zip)
+We provide details on the dataset at the above webpage. unzip data.zip

+##
-We provide code for replicating the following experiments results on the Amazon review dataset -
+We provide code for replicating the experimental results on the Amazon review dataset
-    ##You can recreate our Conda environment with

-conda env create -f environment.yml
+    1. **Create the environment using the yml file shared**: conda env create -f environment.yml

-#Unzip data.zip folder for amazon-reviews data

-unzip data.zip

-Jump into the folders to run the models by following the readme
+    2. **Jump into the folders to run the models by following the readme**: